Aharonov-Bohm effect with an effective complex-valued vector potential: Results

-Note that there is a comparison that can be made between this result and the behaviour of open quantum systems in which the Berry phases become complex \cite{garrison1988complex, berry1990geometric, zwanziger1991measuring, kepler1991geometric, ning1992geometrical, bliokh1999appearance, carollo2003geometric, dietz2011exceptional, cohen2019geometric}.
-Of course, the system analysed here is not an open system, and post-selections are not considered in the study of open quantum systems.
-However, as seen in Eqs. \eqref{pL} and \eqref{pR}, the emergence of an effective complex vector potential makes the evolution of the packet on each arm comparable to the evolution of open systems.
-This suggests, then, that appropriate choices of pre and post-selections in the scenario investigated here can be used to statistically emulate the dynamics of open systems.
+Note that there is a comparison that can be made between this result and the behavior of open quantum systems in which the Berry phases become complex~\cite{garrison1988complex, berry1990geometric, zwanziger1991measuring, kepler1991geometric, ning1992geometrical, bliokh1999appearance, carollo2003geometric, dietz2011exceptional, cohen2019geometric}.
+Of course, the system analyzed here is not open, and post-selections are not considered in the study of open quantum systems.
+However, as seen in Eqs.~\eqref{pL} and \eqref{pR}, the emergence of an effective complex-valued vector potential makes the evolution of the packet on each arm comparable to the evolution of open systems.
+This suggests, then, that appropriate choices of pre and post-selections in the scenario investigated here can be used to emulate the dynamics of open systems statistically.

-The effects associated with the imaginary part of the vector potential can be also observed in a scenario where the charge, instead of encircling the cylinder, is spread on a thin ring centered at the cylinder in a stationary eigenstate of the Hamiltonian.
-Also, assume that there is an infinite barrier at $\theta=0$.
-In the context considered here, where the dynamics of the cylinder is included in the analysis, discussing eigenstates of the charge is, in principle, a not well-defined task.
-However, since it is being assumed that the cylinder's moment of inertia is large enough for its state to not be significantly affected by the charge interacting with it, it is possible to consider the eigenstate of the effective Hamiltonian acting on the charge, which is

-before the post-selection.
-In this case, the ground state $\psi_\text{g}$ of the charge is such that

-Now, assume that this eigenstate is observed in a small $\epsilon$ neighborhood of an angle $\theta$.
-This event occurs with probability $p_\text{i}$ given by

-assuming it is repeated multiple times.
-Following that, the cylinder is post-selected in the state in Eq. \eqref{post-selection}.
-In this case, conditioned on the post-selection and assuming that $\epsilon$ is sufficiently small, the proportion $p_\text{f}$ of the cases where the charge was found in the neighborhood of $\theta$ becomes